SeanDaniels/dot-files/emacs/README.md

 To get the *font id*, use 'fc-list | grep <font>'.

 # Configuration
 I am trying a literate configuration.
-On my work machine, within the the $DOOMDIR, there is a symbolic link to the config.org file in this repository.
+On my work machine, within the $DOOMDIR, there is a symbolic link to the config.org file in this repository.